DeepSeeBee/CbMaxObjects/README.md

 Look at CbChannelStrip\CChannelStrip.cs

-This is a sample Max Object using the C# Adapter's (base).
+This is a sample Max Object called 'External' implemented using the C# Adapter's (base) classes.
 The code should be ovious at this state.